Kutinana/Larvend-Chart-Editor/README.md

 ![alt Preview of Editor](./Preview.png)

 If you're also interested in rhythm game development / design.
-Don't hesitate to contact me via e-mail or twitter.
+Don't hesitate to contact me.

 Unauthorized use of assets in this repo is strictly prohibited.